Force5vey/ColorPaletteBuilder/Documentation/Tasks.md

 - [ ] Paste from clipboard, from say a screen shot.
 - [ ] opposite of the assign current to existing color button, do an assign to the color picker the color from the color entry.
   - [ ] This is so if you want to adjust slightly the saved color it can auto set the color picker, make the slight adjustment, then reassign.
+- [ ] Sort by hex, needs user settings for sort method.
+Light to dark, group colors, need to look up possible sorting options.
+- [ ] Saved color code (currently hex with alpha) should be a user setting so the string value will be hex, hex w/ alpha, hsv, rgb, etc.